abdalrahmanshaban0/Simple-PC-Control/README.md

 Executing commands remotely using tcp protocol using sockets.

 You must compile and execute the server file in server side to be listening to port 5500 and any coming connection. then compile and execute the client file in the client side and must enter the IP and Port for the sever socket.
 The IP you can know it from server's machine by command $ip addr.

+I think it's terrible in terms of security but it was a nice practical way to understand how 2 separate applications communicate with each other.